It’s time to jump back on board with these ’90s hairstyles!

 It’s official, ’90s hairstyles have come full circle!
 With a host of A-listers opting for throwback styles – scrunchie anyone?
 We have seen modern versions of Baby Spice’s pigtails, the iconic Rachel cut and even crimped hair has made a comeback.

-So, whether you want to relieve your youth or see how your fave ’90s hairstyles have been modernised by the likes of Gigi Hadid and Blake Lively, simply keep scrolling…
+So, whether you want to relive your youth or see how your fave ’90s hairstyles have been modernised by the likes of Gigi Hadid and Blake Lively, simply keep scrolling…